Oh WTF My Tone, or: On Germans Speaking English

 Update (May 10, 2021)

 By now, writing and publishing largely in English, yet living in Germany and speaking German again for a number of years, I have no idea how my written English must come across.
 (The same goes for my German writings.)
-I trust my editor(s), my peers, and my colleagues to tell me when I acquire disagreeable habits.
+I trust my editors, my peers, and my colleagues to tell me when I acquire disagreeable habits.
 (Please do.)

 Was this useful or interesting?
-Share (toot) this post, or maybe treat me to a coffee.
-Thanks!
+Share (toot) this post, become a one-time nano-sponsor, or support my work by learning with my ebooks.

 About Me